jspillers/simple_service/README.md

 SimpleService gives you a way to organize service objects such that they adhere to the single responsibility principle.
-Instead of writing large service objects that perform multiple tasks, SimpleService allows you to breakdown tasks into a set a sequentially performed Command objects.
-When properly designed, these command objects can be reused in multiple different organizers minimizing code duplication.
+Instead of writing large service objects that perform multiple tasks, SimpleService allows you to breakdown tasks into a set of sequentially performed "Command" objects.
+Commands are very small classes that perform exactly one task.
+When properly designed, these command objects can be reused in multiple organizers minimizing code duplication.

 When an organizer is instantiated a hash of arguments is passed in.
 This hash is referred to as the context.
 The context hash is carried along throughout